 These seven individuals—Scott Carpenter, Gordon Cooper, John Glenn, Gus Grissom, Wally Schirra, Alan Shepard, and Deke Slayton—were unveiled as the Mercury 7 Astronauts in January 1960.
 While hailed as the finest America had to offer in the realm of space exploration and regarded as heroes, many of them faced personal hurdles, and some even perished in the line of duty.
 Alan Shepard, one of the original Mercury 7, confronted a unique challenge that resonates with audiologists.

-Alan Bartlett Shepard Jr. was born on November 18, 1923, in Derry, New Hampshire, to Alan B. Shepard Sr. and Pauline Renza Shepard.
-He was one of many famous descendants of Mayflower passenger Richard Warren.
-As a Annapolis graduate in 1944, Shepherd had a distinguished career in the navy, ships during WWII, later training as a test pilot and finally working through all of the challenges of becoming an astronaut.
-On January 19, 1961, Robert R. Gilruth, the director of NASA’s Space Task Group, informed the seven astronauts that Shepard had been chosen for the first American manned mission into space.
+Born on November 18, 1923, in Derry, New Hampshire, Alan Bartlett Shepard Jr. descended from the Mayflower passenger Richard Warren.
+His career spanned service in the navy during World War II, training as a test pilot, and ultimately overcoming various obstacles to become an astronaut.
+On January 19, 1961, Robert R. Gilruth, the director of NASA’s Space Task Group, revealed that Shepard had been chosen for the first American manned space mission.